Australian of the Year

 • Australia's Local Hero—acknowledges people making a difference in their local community.

-To nominate for the 2025 Awards, visit the Australian of the Year Awards website.
+To view previous Australian of the Year nominees or recipients, visit the Australian of the Year Awards honour roll.

 Follow us on Facebook to receive Australia Day and Australian of the Year Awards updates and remember to Reflect, Respect and Celebrate the outstanding achievements of our fellow Australians.